apache/fineract/README.md

 3. Deploy this WAR to your Tomcat v9 Servlet Container.

 We recommend using the JAR instead of the WAR file deployment, because it's much easier.

+Note that with the 1.4 release the tenants database pool configuration changed from Tomcat DBCP in XML to an embedded Hikari, configured by environment variables, see above.

 Instructions to execute Integration Tests